ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 ``` bash
 openocd -f platform/labchip/labchip.cfg
 ```

+{: .note }
+>If you get an error like the one below:
+>``` bash
+>Info : clock speed 2000 kHz
+>Info : JTAG tap: riscv.cpu tap/device found: 0x02d120dd (mfg: 0x06e (Altera), part: 0x2d12, ver: 0x0)
+>Error: IR capture error at bit 5, saw 0x55 not 0x...3
+>Warn : Bypassing JTAG setup events due to errors
+>Error: dtmcontrol is 0.
+Check JTAG connectivity/board power.
+>Error: [riscv.cpu0] Examination failed
+>Warn : target riscv.cpu0 examination failed
+>Info : [riscv.cpu0] starting gdb server on 3333
+>Info : Listening on port 3333 for gdb connections
+>Error: Target not examined yet
+>```
+>This is because OpenOCD is trying to connect to the FPGA's JTAG instead of the FT Link JTAG.
+To fix this, just unplug the FPGA's usb cable before you connect

 This starts up OpenOCD using the chip specific settings we defined in our platform file and starts up some network sockets that other programs can connect to.

 While you can use OpenOCD standalone to peek and poke registers and memory, the real benefit of JTAG comes when you use a higher level debugger.
 In a separate terminal run the follwing command: